congma/checkimpcont/README.md

 The implementation uses a pushdown machine to detect the `STRING` tokens followed by `NL` tokens that should be picked out (not all of them are).
-A pushdown machine may be a bit overkill, though, but I hate nested `if`s and `elif`s.
+A pushdown machine may be a bit overkill, but I hate nested `if`s and `elif`s.

 This situation is analogous to the one found in the book <i>Expert C Programming</i>, Chapter 2, by Peter van der Linden: